FlorentCLMichel/quetta/manual.typ

 The implementation of the Mode of Gondor for the Sindarin language mostly follows Reference @tengwar-textbook, to which we refer for more information.
 In this section, we mostly focus on the differences compared with the implementation of the Quenya language described in Section~@sec-quenya.
-The most important difference is probably the position of tehtar: when applicable, a tehta is placed on the _previous_ tengwa in Qurnya but on the _following_ one in Sindarin.
+The most important difference is probably the position of tehtar: when applicable, a tehta is placed on the _previous_ tengwa in Quenya but on the _following_ one in Sindarin.

 === Generalities